mgood7123/QParse/README.md

 #### Error
 fails the entire rule, except if inside an `Or`, `Optional`, or `At` rules

-any further execution is haulted, and the input stack is unwound
+any further execution is haulted, and the input stack (see `Input Modification`) is unwound

+the name will be displayed for identifying iterators

+the name can be changed via the `iterator.name` variable

+the default name is `unknown`

 #### ErrorIf*Match
 same as `Error` but conditionally